 As outlined in our research, many projects that intervene in the public sphere face difficulties on political, infrastructural and social level.
 But what many of them achieve is a small step towards more decentralised and inclusive urban development.
 Almost all of them document their gained knowledge and provide it as a resource and possible inspiration for other people.
 Through that they create a continuously growing toolset of communal empowerment in urban interventions.
 In our eyes, this decentralised activism has the potential to marginally improve life quality in a city.
 By going through the process of activism, we want to create a “model-principle” intervention.
 Its goal is not to throw over the old system, but to serve as a model and inspiration for reflection on the status quo and providing possible points of departure for other empowerment projects in Urban intervention.

+Nochli meh zum beitrag für interaction design vielleicht.
+Motivation ist auch noch spärlich.

 1.4 Chapter overview